ietf-rats/draft-birkholz-rats-epoch-marker/draft-ietf-rats-epoch-markers.md

 ## Nonce Requirements {#sec-nonce-reqs}

-A nonce MUST be freshly generated.
+A nonce value used in a protocol or message to retrieve an Epoch Marker MUST be freshly generated.
 The generated value MUST have at least 64 bits of entropy (before encoding).
 The generated value MUST be generated via a cryptographically secure random number generator.